Abortion pill access case: Judge wants ‘less advertisement’

 Terry Maroney, a professor at Vanderbilt University Law School who studies federal judges, said they often have security concerns in high-profile cases, but Kacsmaryk’s handling of such worries was unusual.

-“I have not heard of anybody doing this,” Maroney said of Kacsmaryk seeking to delay public notice of the case.
+“I have not heard of anybody doing this,” Maroney said of Kacsmaryk seeking to delay public notice of the hearing.
 “It does strike me as unusual and not proper.”

 Maroney said that while Kacsmaryk noted his request to avoid publicity was not an order, most lawyers would nonetheless be inclined to obey when a judge frames a request as a matter of safety.
 “It functionally operates as a gag order,” she said.